Backtesting The Pullback Strategy On SPY

 Setup 2: Buy SPY after a 2-day price decline

-In this setup we will make the same calculations as here above, but now we will calculate a price decline over 2 days.
+In this setup, we will make the same calculations as here above, but now we will calculate a price decline over 2 days.
 More specifically, we will compare the closing price of today with the closing price of the trading day before yesterday.

 We will start the simulation by using a 2% decline as an entry trigger